hashicorp/consul/website/source/docs/guides/acl.html.md

 * [`acl_agent_master_token`](/docs/agent/options.html#acl_agent_master_token) is used as
-  a special access token that has `agent` ACL policy `write` privileges on each agent where it is configured.
+  a special access token that has `agent` ACL policy `write` privileges on each agent where it is configured, as well as `node` ACL policy `read` privileges for all nodes.
 This token should only be used by operators during outages when Consul servers aren't available to resolve ACL tokens.
 Applications should use regular ACL tokens during normal operation.
 * [`acl_agent_token`](/docs/agent/options.html#acl_agent_token) is used internally by
   Consul agents to perform operations to the service catalog when registering themselves or sending network coordinates to the servers.
 This token must at least have `node` ACL